UbaidSh2018/Angular4Form/README.md

 4. Learn a design pattern and implement it.
 5. Keep it simple but extendable.

-##How?
+### How?

 1. Research Research Research: I went through multiple blogs and tutorials to create similar applications.
                             	It gave me a general idea on how to kickstart angular applications, where to look for dependencies, code issues, snippets and inspirations.
 2. Video tutorials: I went through a course on Angular4 I had bought last year on Udemy.
-It helped me in get started with Typescript.
+It helped me in getting started with Typescript.
                                Being a Java programmer, I enjoyed TypeScript.
 In addition, a brush up on core Angular concepts of components and modules.

 3. GitHub Projects: I went through some GitHub projects to see how simple Angular applications work end to end.